 Statistical methods:

-The nominal (categorical) data was analysed and assessed for the association between habitual quid placement site, saliva pool, and clinically affected sites.
-The analysis of association between groups was carried out by chi-squared tests with Yates’s continuity correction for 2x2 contingency tables.
-A significance level of P<0.05 adopted for all tests.
-Data was analysed using SPSS v20.0 software.
+The nominal (categorical) data were analysed and assessed for the association between habitual quid placement site, saliva pool, and clinically affected sites.
+The analysis of association between groups was carried out by chi-squared tests with Yates continuity correction for 2x2 contingency tables.
+The chi-squared test is an approximate test, and Yates continuity correction should make it more exact, specifically in small samples.
+The Yates continuity correction makes the chi-squared result more conservative and this is thought to be beneficial because of the interdependence of the cells in a 2x2 table.
+The correction subtracts 0.5 from the difference between each observed and expected value and so reduces the size of test statistic, thus increasing the probability value.
+While the use of Yates continuity correction for large samples makes little difference to the outcome of chi-squared test, the correction has been applied here to show that significant associations were identified with the most conservative application of the chi-squared test.
+A significance level of P<0.05 was adopted for all tests.
+Data were analysed using SPSS v20.0 software.

 RESULTS